ChrisStirrup/FCC/README.md

         This has been the most difficult so far, it does a few things.

-         It has a 'Class' "Category", with the following functions:
+         It has a Class - "Category", with the following functions:

          Deposit, and Withdraw
            Takes